shakefu/pyconfig/README.rst

 3.1.0
 ^^^^^

 * Adds the ability to watch etcd for changes to values.
+This can be enabled by setting the environment variable `PYCONFIG_ETCD_WATCH=true`.

   *Released June 3, 2016.*